TroyRobinson/Canvas-Editor/README.md

 #### `js/app.js`
 **Purpose**: Application initialization and global keyboard shortcuts
 - Window load event handling
-- Global keyboard shortcuts (Ctrl+N for new frames, Ctrl+0 for zoom reset)
+- Global keyboard shortcuts (Ctrl+N for new frames, Ctrl+0 for zoom reset, Backspace for deletion)
+- Element deletion functionality with input field protection
 - Coordinates the initialization of the entire application
 - **Key relationships**: Orchestrates the other modules and provides entry point